 Ratchet is a Lombax, a kind of feline type creature while Clank is essentially a small robot.
 Teamed up they make a force to be reckoned with.
 However where there are good guys there is always a bad guy and it comes in the form of Chairman Drek.
-A creepy space alien who wants to take over the universe and that's what you're here to prevent.
+A creepy space alien who wants to take over the universe and that's what Ratchet and Clank are here to prevent.

-This is essentially a platform game with some basic level designs for you to run around in, these levels are filled with a variety of aliens and robots for you to dispose of in a variety of weird and wonderful ways.
-You can attack, dodge, blast and tactically jump your way into and out of any situation with an array of crazy weapons at your disposal.
+Ratchet and Clank is a platformer game with an emphasis on varied and slapstick weaponry, and levels filled with a variety of aliens and robots for Ratchet and Clank to defeat with whatever they have available.
+Players can attack, dodge, blast and tactically jump their way into and out of any situation with an array of crazy weapons at their disposal.

 On a distant planet, a small robot manages to escape a production plant, only to be shot down while trying to get away in a small shuttle.
 Meanwhile, on the planet of Veldin, Ratchet is working on fixing his own ship at his garage.
 Suddenly, he spots something falling from the sky, landing not far from where he was working.
 He finds the small robot and brings it back with him, naming it ' Clank'.